TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recover-container-not-recoverable-no-logs.md

 Microsoft Azure sincerely apologizes that we are unable to recover the following deleted blob container(s).

-### Blob container(s) does not existed
+### Blob container(s) does not exist
 The following blob container(s) in storage account **{ResourceName}** are not recoverable because we cannot find deletion logs for them in the last 14 days.
+This could indicate that the deletion happened earlier than that time.
 As part of our [data privacy guarantee](https://www.microsoft.com/TrustCenter/Privacy/default.aspx), we ensure that data deleted by our customer is eventually overwritten.
 These blob container(s) and all their contents were cleaned up after deletion and is no longer recoverable by Azure.

 _**[List containers that does not exist]**_

 ### Active blob container(s) exist
-The following blob container(s) already exists in storage account **{ResourceName}** which means that they were either not deleted or has been recreated with the same name.
-It is not possible for us to recover a container with the same name as another container in the same storage account.
+The following blob container(s) already exist in storage account **{ResourceName}** which means that they were either not deleted or has been recreated with the same name.
+It is not possible for us to recover a container with the same name as another container in the  storage account.

 _**[List active containers]**_